-- Risk management: The CRO is the key function holder for risk management.
-The CRO is also a member of the Executive Board and of top level risk committees.
-Several of the other Solvency II key functions reside under the CRO to ensure a holistic approach.
-The organization, roles and responsibilities of the risk management function are more extensively described in paragraph (B.3.2). - Compliance: The Chief Compliance Officer is the key function holder for compliance.
+- Risk management: Until May 31, 2020, the Aegon Nederland CRO was also the function holder for risk management.
+From June 1, 2020 Martijn Tans has been appointed as the RFH.
+The RFH is positioned under the statutory board member who directs the department of Risk & Compliance, also the Chief Risk Officer (CRO).
+The RFH operates independently from the first line functions and other functions and reports (and escalates if necessary), next to the CRO, also periodically to the Executive Board and to the Risk & Audit Committee of the Supervisory Board. - Compliance: The Chief Compliance Officer is the key function holder for compliance.
 The Chief Compliance Officer reports to the CRO and is therefore a second line role given Solvency II independence requirements and responsibility for ensuring that the risk profile is managed in line with risk tolerance.
 The compliance function holder has an escalation possibility to the CEO and the Supervisory Board and a periodic reporting line to the Risk & Audit committee of the Supervisory Board.
-The organization, roles and responsibilities of the compliance function are more extensively described in paragraph (B.4.2). - Internal audit: The Chief Audit Executive is the function holder for Internal Audit.
-In line with the requirements, Internal Audit is fully objective and independent from all other functions, reporting directly to the CEO and Supervisory Board Risk & Audit Committee.
-The organization, roles and responsibilities of the internal audit function are more extensively described in paragraph (B.5). - Actuarial function: The function holder is the Head of the Model validation team and Underwriting Risk Management, and reports to the CRO within the second line of defense.
+The organization, roles and responsibilities of the compliance function are more extensively described in section B.4.2. - Internal audit: The Chief Audit Executive is the function holder for Internal Audit.
+In line with the requirements, Internal Audit is fully objective and independent from all other functions, reporting directly into the CEO and Supervisory Board Risk & Audit Committee.
+The organization, roles and responsibilities of the internal audit function are more extensively described in section B.5. - Actuarial function: The function holder is the Head of Model validation team and Underwriting Risk Management and reports to the CRO within the second line of defense.
 The actuarial function holder has an escalation possibility to the CEO and reports periodically to the Risk & Audit committee of the Supervisory Board.
-The organization, roles and responsibilities of the Internal Audit function are more extensively described in paragraph (B.6).
+The organization, roles and responsibilities of the Actuarial function are more extensively described in section B.6.